ponnivijayakumar2004-lgtm/Forecasting-Analysis-on-Dmart/README.md

 Forecast future financial performance using different business scenarios.
 Compare the financial impact of varying growth and cost assumptions.

-🛠️ Tools & Skills Used
+🛠️ Tools & Skills Used:

 Microsoft Excel
 Financial Modeling